-A Prosperous Wales (Well-being Goal 1)

-Employment & Economy

-Issue

-Issue 1 - There has been a slow uptake of employment land in the past.
+- Issue 1 There has been a slow uptake of employment land in the past.
 There is subsequently a need to consider whether existing available land is suitably located and fit for purpose for appropriate growth sectors.
-There is also a need to consider potential future demand for employment land along with Council aspirations for innovation across Monmouthshire in light of the recent removal of the Severn Bridge tolls and the ambitions and opportunities associated with the Cardiff Capital Region City Deal (CCRCD).
-Issue 2 - While unemployment is low there is a net-outflow of commuters, both levels of out commuting and distances travelled to work are relatively high.
-There is a need to provide support for inward investment and local employment growth/opportunities.
-Issue 3 - Wage levels available for local jobs are lower than the average for Wales and the UK.
-Evidence continues to suggest that the income for economically active women who both live and work within the County is significantly lower than that of men within the
+There is also a need to consider potential future demand for employment land along with Council aspirations for innovation across Monmouthshire in light of the ambitions and opportunities associated with the Cardiff Capital Region City Deal (CCRCD) and Bristol region. - Issue 2 While unemployment is low there is a net-outflow of commuters, both levels of out commuting and distances travelled to work are relatively high.
+There is a need to provide support for inward investment and local employment growth/opportunities to reduce the need to travel to work. - Issue 3 Wage levels available for local jobs are lower than the average for Wales and the UK.
+Evidence continues to suggest that the income for economically active women who both live and work within the County is significantly lower than that of men within the same category.

-4 https://www.monmouthshire.gov.uk/app/uploads/2020/11/Monmouthshire-RLDP-Review-of-Issues-Vision-Objectives-and-Evidence-Base-in-Light-of-Covid.pdf same category.
 This coupled with high property prices makes it difficult for young people and future generations to live and work locally.
-Additional employment opportunities for young people are required to help reduce the numbers of this age group leaving the County.
-Issue 4 - Monmouthshire has a dual economy.
-The qualifications, skills and earnings of the residents are above the regional and national average, however, for those working in the area earnings are lower and employment is relatively less skilled.

-Issue 5 - The increasing ageing population and shrinking working age population (the relative absence of 20-40 year olds and our median age of 48 years, compared to a median age of 34 years in Cardiff) is limiting employment growth within Monmouthshire and social sustainability of communities.
-This is exacerbated by limited Job opportunities and affordable housing availability.

-Issue 6 - There is a need to sustain and regenerate the County's rural economy.
+Additional employment opportunities for young people are required to help reduce the numbers of this age group leaving the County. - Issue 4 Monmouthshire has a dual economy.
+The qualifications, skills and earnings of the residents are above the regional and national average, however, for those working in the area earnings are lower and employment is relatively less skilled. - Issue 5 The increasingly ageing population and shrinking working age population (the relative absence of 20-40 year olds and our median age of 48 years, compared to a median age of 34 years in Cardiff) is limiting employment growth within Monmouthshire and social sustainability of communities.
+This is exacerbated by limited job opportunities and affordable housing availability. - Issue 6 There is a need to sustain and regenerate the County's rural economy.
 There is current uncertainty regarding the impact of Brexit on agricultural subsidies.

-Issue 7 - Higher levels of those in employment work at home compared to the Welsh average.
-Efficient digital infrastructure is essential to support home working and the general connectivity of the County's rural areas and to support economic growth5.
+Issue 7 - Higher levels of those in employment work at home compared to the Welsh average (2011 Census).
+Efficient digital infrastructure is essential to support home working and the general connectivity of the County's rural areas and to support economic growth4.

-Issue 8 - The role of high streets is changing due to out of town retail centres, the increase in internet shopping, changing shopping habits (e.g. top-up grocery shopping) and austerity and as a result vacancy rates in some of the County's retail centres have increased.
-There is a leakage of expenditure out of the County and a need to protect the County's retail centres from out of town developments.
+Issue 8 - The role of high streets is changing due to out of town retail such as Cribbs Causeway, the increase in internet shopping, changing shopping habits (e.g. top-up grocery shopping), austerity, business rates and the cost of living crisis.
+As a result, vacancy rates in some of the County's town centres have increased.
+There is a leakage of expenditure out of the County and a need to protect and restore the vitality and viability of the County's town and local centres.

 Issue 9 - Tourism plays a significant part in the Monmouthshire economy particularly in assisting in the diversification of the rural economy and in sustaining the County's historic town centres.
-In 2019 2.28 million visitors came to Monmouthshire, having an overall economic impact of £244 million.
+In 2019 2.28 million visitors came to Monmouthshire, having an overall economic impact of £245 million.
 Staying visitors generate a higher economic impact than day visitors at £185million compared to £59 million in 2019 (Monmouthshire STEAM Report 2019) highlighting the continued need for visitor accommodation.
+The covid-19 pandemic has provided an opportunity to promote staycations.
+Changes relating to second homes and proposals for a tourist tax in Wales could affect this sector.